 Several counties across the British Isles and beyond are having to close their doors again this season.
 This is because of government ordered coronavirus restrictions, aimed at curbing a second wave of infection that could otherwise overwhelm our health services.

 As individual customers supporting our town centres across the country is important to providing local jobs.
 The taxes on the products we buy provide revenue for the local economy which also gives funding to our community services.

 You may be lucky enough to be able to take a road trip for a change of scene.
 Staying in a hotel in Cambridge is recommended.
 Walking from your accommodation and popping into a few of the independent boutiques on the way to the historic Market Square is a joy.
 You can read our previous articles on Where To Stay for a Budget Cost Minibreak in Cambridge plus also Cool Places to Go in Cambridge without Breaking the Bank and check out The Best Big Store Shopping in Central Cambridge

-Vintage and second hand shopping is great for those with limited budgets.
+Vintage and second hand shopping is great for those with limited budgets who are looking for an alternative to fast fashion.
 Conserving the environment and discovering the delights of unexpected treasures along the way is positive too.
 Therefore we are going to champion seeking out these sustainable havens first.
 Many charity shops also have their own brands of new items for sale.
 These ranges are developed ‘in house’ and make kind ‘gifts that make a difference’.
 Therefore it is worth checking them out for purchasing your next outfit, or getting ahead of the game with stocking up on Christmas cards and supplies.

 The Arthur Rank Hospice Shop in Regent Street raises money for a local cause that supports terminally ill people across Cambridgeshire.
 (1) It is situated next to Cancer Research which is another English charity doing amazing work during a very challenging time.
 (2)